Parin/math/README.md

-# Repository that contains simple and intutite Math concepts usind in Machine Learning
+# Repository that contains simple and intuitive Math concepts used in Machine Learning